EV batteries degrade faster in hot weather: What owners can do

-Hot weather can cause EV batteries to degrade faster, but there are some simple things owners can do to help protect their cars, according battery-health analysis firm Recurrent.
+(Green Car Reports) — Hot weather can cause EV batteries to degrade faster, but there are some simple things owners can do to help protect their cars, according to battery-health analysis firm Recurrent.

 Recurrent publishes battery health reports for used EVs, but also uses the data pulled from vehicles to study the impact of hot and cold weather on range and battery health.
 In a recent study of Teslas, Recurrent found that cars based in hot climate zones generally lose more range as they age than cars in cold climate zones.